zhouyuheng2003/DSD2024-rock-house/Project Document/interface specification v.6.4.md

 ```

 + Tips1: This is for displaying the HuntedList.
++ Tips2: This interface should be called by front end and then be responded by database.
 + Description of the interface: When a user needs to view their browsing history, the database provides information about the HuntedStoreIdList to the front end.

 ##### Interface 6	frontend::Item ==> database:Item